lovesuper/google-results-navigation/README.md

 # google-results-navigation
-A tiny extension for Google Chrome or Chromium that obtains ability to quick navigate through google search results by pressing Tab and Shift-Tab for next and previous result highlighting respectively.
+A tiny extension for Google Chrome or Chromium that gives ability to quickly navigate through google search results by pressing Tab and Shift-Tab for highlight next and previous result respectively.